Henriettas-Army/CodeUp/README.md

 >$ npm run webpack

 These commands start your server using nodemon, start the mongodb and start webpack in watch mode.
-Now your app lives your localhost, port 3034.
+Now your app lives on your localhost port 3034.
 Have fun!

 ### Roadmap

-View the project roadmap [here](LINK_TO_PROJECT_ISSUES)
+View the project roadmap [here](https://github.com/Henriettas-Army/CodeUp/issues)

 ## Contributing